coraliegrobel/ada-2021-project-sv4ever/README.md

 #### Milestone 3

 In this last part of the project, the main change was to perform the analysis (4. **Results**) on the entire dataset (2015 to 2020).
 The analysis of the differences in communicative acts in relation to gender within and between professional areas is now performed using a much greater dataset.
 The analysis of the speakers' environments' influence is also performed on this greater dataset.
 To finish, the possible change over time is analysed using the 6 yearly datasets (from 2015 to 2020).
+The classifier was now based on 6 features.

-Statistical analysis is performed using Ordinary Least Squares to evaluate the reliability of our findings.A conclusion and possible further extensions on the project are then stated.
+Statistical analysis is performed using Ordinary Least Squares to evaluate the reliability of our findings.
+A conclusion and possible further extensions on the project are then stated.

 ## Organization with the team